Pro Bono Innovation Fund

 After a year of research, the Task Force released the Report of the Pro Bono Task Force.
 This report included recommendations to increase the number of pro bono attorneys and other volunteers who are available to provide legal aid for low-income people.
 One key recommendation from the report was a request for LSC to create a Pro Bono Innovation Fund in order to encourage new ideas for engaging pro bono assistance and to narrow the justice gap.

 On January 17, 2014, the President of the United States signed P.L.
 113-76, the Consolidated Appropriations Act of 2014, which included $2.5 million for LSC to establish the Pro Bono Innovation Fund.
-In December of that same year, P.L.
-113-235, the Consolidated and Further Continuing Appropriations Act, 2015 increased funding for the Pro Bono Innovation Fund to $4 million.
-P.L.
-115-141, the Consolidated Appropriations Act, 2018 provided $4.5 million for the fund for 2018
+The fund has received increased funding almost every year since its creation and now receives $4.75 million.

 Project Grant Description